Explains what psychiatric drugs are, what to know before taking them, and information on side effects and coming off medication.

-Before deciding to take any drug, it's important to make sure you have all the facts you need to make an informed choice.
-As a starting point, you should feel confident that you can answer 'yes' to all of the following statements.
+Before deciding to take any drug, it helps to have all the information you need to make an informed choice.
+As a start, you could use the following list of statements and see if you can answer 'yes' to all of them.

 - what the drug is

 - what other treatment and support options are available, such as talking therapies, peer support and complementary and alternative therapies

 - what the possible benefits and risks of taking medication are